Use the image first, then read the choices.

 What are regulatory traffic signs?

 Regulatory traffic signs tell drivers about laws, limits, required directions, right-of-way rules, and prohibited movements.
-Common examples include stop, yield, speed limit, one way, do not enter, wrong way, no U-turn, and do not pass signs.
+Common examples include stop, yield, speed limit, one way, do not enter, wrong way, no U-turn, no right turn, no turn on red, keep right, and do not pass signs.

 How to answer regulatory sign questions